harold-js/harold-website/src/docs/guides.md

 @import 'homepage';
 ```

-As you can see, all files which we want to import should have the `_` prefix.
-This tells the compiler that it shouldn't create separate .css files from these.
+Files imported from `main.scss` should use the `_` prefix.
+This tells the compiler not to create separate `.css` files for them.

 Harold also uses [PostCSS](https://postcss.org/) and [Autoprefixer](https://www.npmjs.com/package/autoprefixer) out of the box.
-Since version 1.3.0, CSS is automatically minified using cssnano for optimal file sizes.
-For now there is no way to use custom plugins, but it is planned.
+Since version 1.3.0, CSS is automatically minified using cssnano for smaller file sizes.
+Custom PostCSS plugins are not supported yet, but they are planned.

  ## Assets